mozilla/gcp-ingestion/docs/architecture/decoder_service_specification.md

 same `docId`.
 Duplicates will be considered errors and sent to the error topic.
 "Exactly once" semantics can be applied to derived data sets using SQL in BigQuery, and GroupByKey in Beam and Spark.

+Note that deduplication is only provided with a "best effort" quality of service.
+In the ideal case, we hold 24 hours of history for seen document IDs, but that buffer is allowed to degrade to a shorter time window when the pipeline is under high load.